Wolf Alice: 'Our album is like hummus'

 "We're easily influenced," laughs Rowsell.
 "But I think the thing we've learned the most is that you have to trust your gut."

 The band landed in LA on the day of Donald Trump's inauguration, noting that "everyone seemed really angry".
-But the political situation didn't really feed into the record, most of which was written in advance.
+But the political situation didn't overwhelm the record, most of which was written before Donald Trump's surprise victory.

-Instead, the lyrics are deeply personal, talking about departed friends, blossoming love affairs and, on Sky Musings, a panic attack Rowsell suffered at 40,000 feet while flying between stops on tour.
+Instead, the lyrics are deeply personal, talking about departed friends, blossoming love affairs and, on Sky Musings, a panic attack Rowsell suffered 40,000 feet in the air.

-The band tell the BBC why they "couldn't hold back" their feelings; why Craig David should be prime minister; and how hummus is the "good analogy" for their ambitious and impressive second album.

-The first single, Yuk Foo, is such a loud and angry song, but you wrote it in a dressing room.
-How did you demo the vocals?
+The first single, Yuk Foo, is two minutes of unbridled rage, but you wrote it in a dressing room at a TV show.
+Didn't the other guests get scared?

 Ellie: I've mastered this by having, unfortunately, lived with my parents my whole life.
 When you're supposed to be being quiet, but you want to write a song where you're shouting, I have my technique.
 It sounds a little bit like this.
 [Makes a sound uncannily like a chipmunk].